 - Caroline Gaita, Executive Director of Mzalendo Trust

 - Prof. Ingrid Van Biezen, Professor in Comparative Politics at the Leiden University

-- Thijs Berman, Executive Director of the Netherlands Institute for Multiparty Democracy (NIMD)
+- Wouter Dol, Head of Knowledge and Strategic Relations at the Netherlands Institute for Multiparty Democracy (NIMD)

 The event will be moderated by Violet Benneker, Knowledge Advisor at NIMD.